PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Get compliance types
 ````````````````````
-Fetches a list of consent types.
+Fetches a list of consent types for the current setup.

 Code::